ars1mm/login-form/README.md

 # Basic Login System

+Built with:
+- Backend: C with OpenSSL and Mongoose
+- Frontend: HTML, JavaScript, and TailwindCSS
+- Storage: JSON file-based

 ⚠️ **WARNING: This is a demonstration project only!**
 This implementation is not secure enough for production use.
 It lacks several critical security features like:
 - Password salting